JamesBond6873/Airborne_Rescue_Line_2025/README.md

 # About the Competition
 <p align="center"><i>
   "The land is too dangerous for humans to reach the victims.
-Your team has been given a challenging task...
-  [Same description or your own twist!]"
+Your team has been given a challenging task.
+The robot must be able to carry out a rescue mission in a fully autonomous mode with no human assistance.
+The robot must be durable and intelligent enough to navigate treacherous terrain with hills, uneven land, and rubble without getting stuck.
+When the robot reaches the victims, it has to gently and carefully transport each one to the safe evacuation point where humans can take over the rescue.
+The robot should exit the evacuation zone after a successful rescue to continue its mission throughout the disaster scene until it leaves the site.
+Time and technical skills are essential!"
 </i></p>

 <div align="center">